 Hidden in the outskirts of Brooklyn lies a landmark that largely remains unknown to the public.
-In quiet Marine Park, the Lott House is a hidden gem built starting in 1720, expanded to its current from in 1800.
+In quiet Marine Park, the Lott House is a hidden gem built starting in 1720, expanded to its current form in 1800.
 At its peak, the Lott family owned over 200 acres worth of land, according to the Historic House Trust.
 Much of their property would be sold off in the 1920s, with the neighborhood later becoming known as Marine Park.

 But this very old Brooklyn house is filled to the brim with history: it is even recognized as a possible stop on the Underground Railroad by Heritage New York, according to Alyssa Loorya, president of Chrysalis Archaeological Consultants.
 One closet has a hidden compartment that may have been used to hide runaway slaves.